 Always carry bear spray so that it is readily available to you, preferably in a holster worn on a belt or pack.
 If you are in an area where you might easily surprise a bear, carry the bear spray in hand.
 If you encounter a nearby bear, remove safety clip, hold the can in two hands, and extend your arms in readiness.
 If a bear is approaching or charging you, use the spray to deter the bear.

 - steady your arm and depress trigger with thumb

-- do not use the entire contents as more than one application may be needed
+- try not to use the entire contents as more than one application may be needed

 Watch a video here on how to use bear spray.